Getting Started

 View menu button in the Decision Tree Analyzer that hides all Decision and Chance node labels at once to keep the tree clean.

-Let's hide it to keep our tree clean.
+For this tutorial, hide the labels to keep the tree clean.

-Ok, now, select the first action node of this new decision node named "Treatment A" and you will see the fly-over menu again.
-This time, select the following circle to click to add a chance node.
+Select the "Treatment A" action under the new decision node.
+The fly-over menu appears again.
+This time, click the circle symbol to add a chance node.

 Flyover menu on an Action node with the circle button highlighted, used to add a Chance node child.